 Congrats on your first workout!

-Remember, this workout is effective for a full body approach.
+Remember, my FitnessPatterns.com beginner exercise program and exercise pattern is effective for a full body workout approach.
 You can perform extra sets on any body part to focus gains in that particular area.
 (Example: You want more tone on your arms – Perform the full body workout but add 2 sets of curls and 2 sets of triceps extensions)

 Still need more workouts?
 Try using a new piece of equipment in your gym every visit.
 Each gym offers many state-of-the-art exercise machines.
 Your membership dues pay for these!
 Use them and keep your workouts fun!

-In return for helping you with your workout routines I ask that you make a donation to me by clicking the (secure) PayPal button at the bottom of my website.
-I started and manage this website 100% on my own time with my own funds.
-Your money will help me maintain this website and update additional workout content.
+In return for helping you with your workout routines I ask that you offer a donation to FitnessPatterns.com by clicking the Secure PayPal button at the top right of my website.
+Your money helps me maintain this website and update additional workout patterns for future users.
 Thank you for your time and good luck with your future workouts! – Justin Stobbs – Read About Me HERE